 Sure thing!
 Values for the SameSite attribute include 'strict', 'lax', or 'none':

 - 'lax' enables only first-party cookies to be sent/accessed

 - 'strict' is a subset of 'lax' and won’t fire if the incoming link is from an external site

 - 'none' signals that the cookie data can be shared with third parties/external sites (for advertising, embedded content, etc)

 For example, I have a social community site and I use cookie IDs to store user information.
 If my first-party cookies are set to 'lax', I can always access that data.
 If my first-party cookies are set to 'strict', I can’t access data if the incoming link is from an external site.
 For example, if a user visits my site directly from say, CNN.com, I’m unable to read the cookie.

 A 'strict' setting is relatively uncommon for publishers but provides greater security for financial institutions and other risk-averse companies.

-Currently, if SameSite isn’t set, it defaults to 'none' - enabling third-party sharing by default.
-Starting February 4, if the SameSite attribute isn’t set, the Chrome default will be the first-party 'lax' setting.
+Previously, if SameSite wasn’t set, it defaulted to 'none' - enabling third-party sharing by default.
+Now, if the SameSite attribute isn’t set, the Chrome default is the first-party 'lax' setting.